osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 It does so to store the mapping from pool id to concentrated-liquidity module so that it knows where to route swaps.

-Upon succesfull pool creation and pool id assignment, the `x/poolmanager` module returns the execution to `x/concentrated-liquidity` module by calling `InitializePool` on the `x/concentrated-liquidity` keeper.
+Upon successful pool creation and pool id assignment, the `x/poolmanager` module returns the execution to `x/concentrated-liquidity` module by calling `InitializePool` on the `x/concentrated-liquidity` keeper.